Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 If an enterprise that provides workers from foreign countries only acts as an agency, and does not act as the workers’ employer, the arrangement is not employee leasing.
 The workers’ employer is the Finnish company for which the work is performed.
 The Finnish company has hired them and signed employment contracts with them.
 Consequently, the Finnish company must fulfil all the usual obligations that belong to the employer.

-5 Instructions for foreign leased workers
+5 Instructions for foreign leased employees

-5.1 Non-resident leased workers
+5.1 Non-resident leased employees

-5.1.1 Special tax treatment
+5.1.1 Special tax treatment of non-resident leased employees

 However, nonresident leased workers are taxed in a special process.
 Basically, your taxes are assessed in the same way and at the same time as those of Finnish residents.
 The special process for leased workers does not, however, constitute taxation under the Act on assessment procedure (Verotusmenettelylaki (1558/1995)) as referred to in section 13 of the Act on the taxation of nonresidents’ income, which is why income tax is imposed at the rate of 35%.
 Your employer deducts €510 per month or €17 per day from your taxable wages for the entire time when you are working.
 You get no other deductions.

 However, if you are a citizen of an EU country or a citizen of the countries in the European Economic Area or of a country or region that is governed by the Convention on Mutual Administrative Assistance in Tax Matters or a Tax Information Exchange Agreement, or if you have a residence permit pursuant to the Researcher Directive, you are entitled to demand tax treatment under a domestic, progressive scheme in accordance with the act on assessment procedure (with the exception of dividends). (§ 13.1.6 of the act on the taxation of nonresidents’ income.).
-Read more about progressive taxation of non-resident taxpayers in Taxation of employees from other countries chapter 2.3.

-Failure to apply for prepayment taxation by the deadline may result in a punitive tax increase of up to €2,000 payable to the State of Finland.
-The amount of the punitive tax increase depends on the degree of culpability, previous failures and other similar factors.
+The employee’s failure to apply for prepayment taxation by the deadline may result in a punitive tax increase of up to €2,000 payable to the State of Finland.
+The amount of the punitive tax increase depends on the degree of culpability, previous failures and other similar factors (section 16a of the Act on the taxation of nonresidents’ income).

-An amount of €510 is subtracted from your monthly wages as a tax-exempt portion.
+A monthly deduction of EUR 510 is made from the wage income for the period of employment when prepayment tax is imposed.
 If you do not work for a full month, the amount is €17 per day.

 Example 7: You work in Finland for three full months and 14 days.
 You get paid €1,500/month and finally, €1,000 for the 14 days on top.
 Your taxable income amounts to €5,500, from which €510.00 is subtracted three times and €17.00 fourteen times (€5,500 – (3 × €510 + 14 × €17) = €3,732).
 Your calculated gross income, liable to prepayment taxation is €3,732 at the fixed tax-at-source rate of 35%.